zdravkov/kendo-docs/getting-started/web/grid/walkthrough.md

 ### Initializing the Grid inside a hidden container

 If a scrollable Grid with a set height is initialized while inside a hidden container, the Grid will not be able to adjust its vertical layout correctly, because Javascript size calculations do not work for elements with a `display:none` style.
-The widget will appear smaller than expected.
+Depending on the exact configuration, the widget will appear smaller than expected or the scrollable data area will overflow.
 If virtual scrolling is used, the vertical scrollbar will not appear.

 If virtual scrolling is **not used**, there are several options: